CN-UPB/B-JointSP/README.md

 ```

 This should start the heuristic and create a result in the `results/bjointsp` directory in form of a yaml file.
+The repository contains one [result for the above command](https://github.com/CN-UPB/B-JointSP/blob/master/results/bjointsp/Abilene-fw1chain-source0-2019-07-24_10-39-18_681.yaml) as an example.

 ### Using ML Model